eltociear/website/source-materials/framework-outline-revisions/tier-1/indigenous-governance-and-traditional-knowledge/21-claude-final_revision.md

 > — Aboriginal Australian proverb

 This framework advances a radical, Indigenous-led **Global Framework for Indigenous Governance & Traditional Knowledge Governance**, rooted in decolonization, ecological regeneration, and post-human solidarity.
 It centers Indigenous sovereignty, ecological wisdom, and long-term sustainability, incorporating robust safeguards, scalable mechanisms, detailed implementation plans, and comprehensive legal, economic, and technical strategies.
+This framework represents the institutionalization of humanity's oldest and wisest immune system: Indigenous knowledge that has consistently recognized civilizational parasitic patterns and maintained ways of living that refuse participation in their insanity.
+We are not building something new so much as honoring and scaling what has always been here—the wisdom to say "no" to what destroys life.

 ---